 Preview the next post.
 At the end of each post, add a short teaser letting readers know what to expect in the next post.
 You can go back and add the link into the preview once the next post is published, to make it easier for readers who find the series in the future and want to read through all of the posts in order.
 This preview helps to build anticipation just like your introduction did.

 Include a graphic.
-A pinnable graphic that can be used in each post will help to further tie them together, and remind readers that the post is part of a series.
+Pinable graphic are a must no matter what kind of post you are writing, but if you are writing a series, make sure the graphics are complimentary to help further tie the posts together, and remind readers that the post is part of a series.

 Interlink posts.
 Anytime you refer back to an earlier post in the series, add a link!
 Or, if you have a previous post that wasn’t a part of this series, but fits in with the topic, link to it.
 You could also link to other posts or series you have written at the end of the post in an “additional resources” or “related posts” section.
 Make it easy for readers to find all the things you have written about a specific topic.
 The more there is for them to read, the longer they will stay on your site.